matchID-project/matchID-project.github.io/tutorial.md

 <img src="assets/images/frontend-validation-stats.png" alt="matchID projects view">

-In this example, we annotated a bit too much easy messy data with low score, and too few middle range scores, which are often the hardest to annotate.
+In this example, we annotated a bit too much easy messy data with low scores, and too few middle range scores, which are often the hardest to annotate.

-With the data published in the matchid project, which are basically anonymized crossable dataset, we miss some representativity on the middle range scores, revealing artificiality of our sampling.
-You'll see too much cases of undecidable things.
+With the data published in the matchid project, which are basically anonymized crossable dataset, we miss some representativity on the middle range scores, revealing the artificiality of our sampling.
+You'll see too many cases of undecidable things.

 ### tips for annotation
 Evaluation is one goal: having better scores is another one.

 So this is now we imply **machine learning**.
-One thing to remeber : if you're a bad teacher, your machine will be a *dunce* !
+One thing to remember : if you're a bad teacher, your machine will be a *dunce* !
 And: **you first have to be a great teacher and annotate much data to be rewarded by machine learning**.

-Identity matching annotation is not a that easy thing and depends on your context and aims.
-Your decision will be influence by your goal, but to be a good teacher you should focus on what kind of influence each one of your annotation will lead as a generalization.
-For example : taking a decision without all the context (e.g. with missing data) will be better if your practice *backoff*, i.e. your rely on the most probable decision given the data you see.
+Identity matching annotation is not an easy thing and depends on your context and aims.
+Your decision will be influenced by your goal, but to be a good teacher you should focus on what kind of influence each one of your annotation will lead as a generalization.
+For example : taking a decision without all the context (e.g. with missing data) will be better if you practice *backoff*, i.e. your rely on the most probable decision given the data you see.
 If you think your annotation could bring a bias, it is better not to take a decision.

 In the first times you'll have many situation which will seem you undecidable.
 For this reason we added a additive annotation (possible indecision), which may help you to come back to decide later.
 The more you annotate data the more you'll have your own modelisation of the data.
 The more you have people to annotate the smoother will be the annotation dataset.
 But everyone is not designed to be a teacher: every annotator has to be stable and patient, and should want to learn by himself what the data is for real (and should be greedy of annotating !).

 ### machine learning : the training recipe
 In this case, the machine will be trained to recognize a false hit against a true hit with your annotated data.
 The only thing the machine will be able to learn are numerical data which are a bit more than 20 features :

 - for the names :
   - levenshtein distances btw first names, last names, and cross over (last x first)
   - raw token distance